dasubermanmind/SimplETL/README.md

 ## Get your data loaded quickly!
-This library allows you to spin up an ETL process very quickly so you can get to more important things like analyzing your data!
+This library allows you to spin up an ETL process very quickly so you can get to more important things like analyzing your data or fortnite

 ## Installation
 COMING SOON!

-Use the package manager to install...Coming Soon
+But will look something like this

 ```bash
 pip install simpletl